calebschoepp/nqq/list-post.md

 }
 ```

-And that concludes designing the opcodes for lists in Clox.
+And that concludes designing the new opcodes for lists in Clox.
 For a full implementation be sure to update `debug.c` with switch-cases for the new opcodes.

 # The Power of Parsing

 Up until this point our interpreter still can't handle lists end to end.
-Hypothetically, if we hand compiled some bytecode the interpreter could execute it.
+Hypothetically, the interpreter could execute some hand compiled bytecode.
 But, hand compiling is no fun, so let's automate it.

-This is going to require getting a little bit more formal about our syntax's [grammar](https://craftinginterpreters.com/appendix-i.html).
+First we need to be a bit more formal about our syntax's [grammar](https://craftinginterpreters.com/appendix-i.html).
 I've shown an excerpt of the grammar below that includes the modifications we will be making.

 ```plain
 ...